quii/learn-go-with-tests/reflection.md

 > #golang challenge: write a function `walk(x interface{}, fn func(string))` which takes a struct `x` and calls `fn` for all strings fields found inside.difficulty level: recursively.

-To do this we will need to use _reflection_
+To do this we will need to use _reflection_.

 > Reflection in computing is the ability of a program to examine its own structure, particularly through types; it's a form of metaprogramming.
 It's also a great source of confusion.

 From [The Go Blog: Reflection](https://blog.golang.org/laws-of-reflection)

-## What is `interface` ?
+## What is `interface`?

 We have enjoyed the type-safety that Go has offered us in terms of functions that work with known types, such as `string`, `int` and our own types like `BankAccount`.